 Although the severity of burns does play a role in damages that may ultimately be awarded, it’s not the primary factor.
 First, one must ascertain whether negligence played a role in causing the injury in the first place.
 If not, a person with even the most severe burns won’t be able to pursue compensation.Determining Negligence

-In order to prove another party was negligent, plaintiff’s attorney will need to prove:
+In order to prove another party was negligent, a Fort Lauderdale burn injury attorney will need to prove:

 - Defendant owed a duty of care to plaintiff.